abdelatifmouri/digital-bank-acceptance-tests-practice/README.md

 # digital-bank-acceptance-tests-practice
-this is a digital bank testing
+This is a digital bank testing
+This Repo was created by Abdelatif Mouri
+Test cases are:
+1- Login
+2- Registration